jonmarty/FlyBrainLab-OOD/README.md

 ## Introduction

-FlyBrainLab is a multi-component tool for neuroanatomic exploration and model simulation.
-It offers [...].
+FlyBrainLab provides an environment where computational researchers can present configurable, executable neural circuits, and experimental scientists can interactively explore circuit structure and function ultimately leading to biological validation.
 However, FBL is a relatively heavy application, with several gigabytes of files needing to be installed.
 FBL-OOD solves this issue by moving the burden of storage off of personal computers and onto organization-wide servers.
 It orchestrates a centralized architecture that consists of "login" nodes and "gpu" nodes.

 Given it's formulation, FBL-OOD is suitable for organizations with access to servers.